 I don’t crochet because of some recommendation that says crocheting for an hour a week helps to reduce stress.
 I crochet because I like it.

-And let me tell you: my crocheted blankets have oodles more character than their store-bought counterparts that they sit next to.
-The home-made ones are always picked first when there is a chill!
+And let me tell you: my crocheted blankets have oodles more character than the store-bought counterparts they sit next to on the sofa.

 The process of doing the hobby trumps having the finished product – it’s the gentle pursuit of a modest competence in something that I derive the most pleasure from.